digling/edictor-tutorial/README.md

 Please cite this tutorial as:

 * List, Johann-Mattis (2017): Historical language comparison with LingPy and EDICTOR.
 Jena: Max Planck Institute for the Science of Human History.
+DOI: [10.5281/zenodo.1042204](https://doi.org/10.5281/zenodo.1042204).